pwwang/immunopipe/docs/processes/SeuratClusterStats.md

     There is no default case.<br />
 - `stats_defaults` *(`ns`)*:
     The default parameters for `stats`.<br />
+    This is to do some basic statistics on the clusters.
+For more comprehensive analysis, see `RadarPlots` and `CellsDistribution`.<br />
     The parameters from the cases can overwrite the default parameters.<br />
     - `frac` *(`flag`)*: *Default: `False`*. <br />
         Whether to output the fraction of cells instead of number.<br />